 - As noted in #3, carbon taxing is perfectly compatible with public investment and community participation; if it helps, think of carbon taxes as a tailwind to everything we want.

-Admittedly, rejoinders don’t appear to speak to the aversion to carbon pricing — even “pure” carbon taxing, untainted by offsets or other carve-outs — felt by most vocal progressives.
-To some on the left, carbon pricing presents as a piecemeal, reductionist, soul-denying approach that doesn’t meet today’s “intersectional” moment.
+Admittedly, rejoinders don’t assuage the aversion to carbon pricing — even “pure” carbon taxing, untainted by offsets or other carve-outs — felt by most vocal progressives.
+To some on the left, carbon pricing presents as a piecemeal, reductionist, soulless approach that fails today’s “intersectional” moment.
 It’s not that pricing carbon won’t cut emissions (though we suspect that most progressives don’t fully grasp its reach — see points 7 and 8), but that, for many progressives, carbon pricing feels desiccated, dated and inadequate to the demand that everything wrong in the world be confronted at once.

 Critiques of carbon pricing from a Spring, 2021 podcast about it

-The recently launched Pricing Nature podcast gave voice to several prominent progressive climate activists in a May, 2021 episode, Carbon Pricing Hits a Brick Wall on the Left.
+The Pricing Nature podcast gave voice to several prominent progressive climate activists in a May, 2021 episode, Carbon Pricing Hits a Brick Wall on the Left.
 We’ve tagged these excerpts from the podcast’s Substack page with our bullet points they match with:

-Keya Chatterjee (executive director, US Climate Action Network): There’s simply a philosophical opposition —particularly in many indigenous cultures — there’s a philosophical opposition to the idea that you can give money to pollute.
+Keya Chatterjee (then-executive director, US Climate Action Network): There’s simply a philosophical opposition —particularly in many indigenous cultures — there’s a philosophical opposition to the idea that you can give money to pollute.
 You can give money and continue to do something wrong as long as you pay to do that thing.
 (Reasons #1 & #2)

 Michael Méndez (assistant professor, U-C Irvine): Initially, maybe 10 or 15 years ago, a majority of California environmental justice groups were advocating for carbon pricing.
 While it’s still a market-based solution or a neoliberal solution, it more closely aligned to their goals of having more stringent reductions in polluting facilities near the communities that they were living in.
 Over the time that evolution has changed a little and environmental justice groups have grown and have more influence in state legislatures and city halls, and to some extent at the federal government, where they’re advocating against all types of market-based mechanisms or neoliberal solutions. (#3, #6)